AMEPAY Price Tops $0.0047 on Exchanges (AME)

-AMEPAY (AME) traded 6.5% lower against the US dollar during the 1 day period ending at 23:00 PM ET on May 31st.
-One AMEPAY coin can currently be bought for $0.0047 or 0.00000011 BTC on popular exchanges.
-In the last week, AMEPAY has traded up 0.1% against the US dollar.
-AMEPAY has a market capitalization of $1.17 million and $64,304.00 worth of AMEPAY was traded on exchanges in the last day.
+AMEPAY (AME) traded 6.5% lower against the US dollar during the 1-day period ending at 20:00 PM ET on June 5th.
+One AMEPAY coin can currently be purchased for $0.0047 or 0.00000011 BTC on cryptocurrency exchanges.
+AMEPAY has a total market capitalization of $1.17 million and $64,304.00 worth of AMEPAY was traded on exchanges in the last day.
+During the last week, AMEPAY has traded up 0.1% against the US dollar.

 - Lido stETH (STETH) traded 0.6% lower against the dollar and now trades at $2,947.45 or 0.07417648 BTC.